-The H.248 statistics of this package together with other TCP related statistics (such as from [ITU-T H.248.84] allow the derivation of other TCP performance metric.
+The H.248 statistics of this package together with other TCP related statistics (such as from [ITU-T H.248.84] allow the derivation of other TCP performance metrics.
 This clause provides one example.

 …

 11.1 Overview – principal H.248 control steps